Migration Studies Sub-specialization

 The United Nations High Commissioner on Refugees reported that the number of displaced people is at its highest ever, surpassing even post-World War II numbers, with one out of every 113 persons in the world displaced in 2015.
 Similarly, the number of international migrants is greater today than at any other time in history, approximately one in nearly every 30 persons worldwide living outside their country of birth in 2015.
 Nowhere is the trend of international migration more marked that in the United States, the country with the largest immigrant population in the world.
 Thirteen percent of the U.S. population is foreign born and immigrants and their children constitute one–quarter of the nation’s population.
 In response to these global trends and the associated human, social, political, and spiritual and challenges that migration presents, the Loyola University School of Social Work has responded with the development of a Migration Studies Sub-Specialization.
 This sub-specialization is designed to prepare social work professionals for international, transnational, and domestic practice with internally displaced persons, immigrants, and refugees.

-Application for the sub-specialization program is required.
+Application for the sub-specialization program is required, deadline to apply is December 1st, 2018.
 Migration courses are taken in conjunction with specialization requirements.
 Students must complete the requirements of a main specialization i.e. Health, Schools, LDSS, Children and Families, or Mental Health.
 This program is compatible with all of the aforementioned specializations.

 Students need to fill out the Migration Studies Sub-Specialization Application 2017-2018 and submit it to Professor Maria Vidal de Haymes at firstname.lastname@example.org.